-Figure \ref{fig1overall}C summarizes the weakness of the conventional writing strategy for PUF reconfiguration, which consists of reset and one-step set pulses.
-The green regions in Fig. \ref{fig1overall}C correspond to the available writing voltage across various temperatures for PUF reconfiguration.
-Due to the influence of the thermal disturbance field, the write success rate (WSR) is a sigmoid-like and monotonically increasing function of the write voltage, which inherently limits the operation window width at a fixed temperature.
-Considering temperature-dependent WSR deviation, the narrow window results in no crossover between different temperature cases.
-No universal operation window exists across the --40 °C$\sim$125 °C temperature range.
-Since the PUF chip may undergo reconfiguration at any moment, it is not possible to wait for the temperature to return to room temperature.
-Therefore, the conventional writing strategy poses significant challenges to conventional temperature feedback techniques.
+In this study, experiments were conducted by using the chip-probing test, as shown in Fig. \ref{fig1overall}B. The write pulse width was set to 20 ns by default.
+The analog voltage generated by the chip-probing test machine was applied through the multiplexer module as the write voltage ($V_{write}$).
+Figure \ref{fig1overall}C shows the conventional one-pulse reconfiguration strategy for PUF reconfiguration, which comprises reset and one-step set pulses.
+The green regions correspond to the available write voltage for PUF reconfiguration according to temperature.
+Because of the influence of the thermal disturbance field, the write success rate (WSR) is a sigmoid-like and monotonically increasing function of the write voltage, which inherently limits the width of the operating window at a fixed temperature.
+Because the WSR depends on the temperature, the narrow operating window results in no crossover between different temperatures.
+No universal operating window exists across the temperature range of --40°C to 125°C.

-To widen the operation window and enhance reconfiguration robustness, we propose a dual-pulse write strategy as a low-complexity and effective approach to improving chip-level PUF reconfiguration performance (see Fig. \ref{fig1overall}D).
-The proposed dual-pulse strategy employs two pulses of opposite polarities and decreasing amplitudes and modifies the conventional monotonically increasing probability curve.
-Our proposal achieves a wider operation window at fixed temperature and available operation window across the entire --40 °C$\sim$125 °C range.
+Because the SOT-MRAM chip may undergo reconfiguration at any moment, it is not possible to wait for the temperature to return to room temperature.
+Therefore, the one-pulse reconfiguration strategy is difficult to integrate with conventional temperature feedback techniques.
+Figure \ref{fig1overall}D shows our proposed dual-pulse reconfiguration strategy for widening the operating window and enhancing robustness against temperature.
+This strategy employs two pulses of opposite polarities and decreasing amplitudes, which modifies the monotonically increasing probability curve of the conventional one-pulse reconfiguration strategy to widen the operating window both at a fixed temperature and across the entire temperature range of --40°C to 125°C.